Ted DiBiase: Money Inc. and retirement (1992–1993)

 Shortly after Royal Rumble 1992, DiBiase quietly dropped Sherri as his valet (so she could manage Shawn Michaels) and officially formed the tag team Money Incorporated with Irwin R. Schyster (IRS).
 The duo, mostly managed by Jimmy Hart, won the WWF Tag Team Championship three times between February 1992 and June 1993.
 Their first reign came on February 7, 1992, when they defeated The Legion of Doom for the titles.
 Money Incorporated then feuded with The Natural Disasters (Earthquake and Typhoon).
 They defended the title against the Natural Disasters at WrestleMania VIII and lost the match by count-out, thus retaining the title.
 On July 20, they lost the title to the Natural Disasters.

 After losing a match to the Legion of Doom at SummerSlam, DiBiase and IRS regained the belts on the October 13 edition of Wrestling Challenge from the Natural Disasters.
 This title change led to a feud with The Nasty Boys, who were originally scheduled for the title shot.
 On the November 14 Saturday Night's Main Event XXXI, they defended their titles against the Ultimate Maniacs (Ultimate Warrior and Randy Savage).
 DiBiase and IRS lost the match by count-out and thus retained the titles once more.

 DiBiase participated in the Royal Rumble match, entering at #4 before eventually being eliminated by The Undertaker.
 Shortly after, DiBiase and IRS became involved in a major angle with the returning Brutus Beefcake.
 DiBiase faced Beefcake on one of the first episodes of Monday Night Raw.
-DiBiase and IRS attacked Beefcake after the match and slammed his face (which had been surgically repaired following a windsailing accident) with a briefcase.
+DiBiase and IRS attacked Beefcake after the match and slammed his face (which had been surgically repaired following a wind sailing accident) with a briefcase.
 Money Inc. also attacked their manager Jimmy Hart, who was disgusted by their actions.
 Beefcake's best friend Hulk Hogan came to Beefcake's defense and challenged Money Inc. to a tag team title match at WrestleMania IX.
 DiBiase and IRS retained their titles by disqualification after Hogan used Beefcake's protective face mask as a weapon.